lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architecture.md

 ### Transferring Data Back to the Previous Scene

-Often, a result is captured in a UseCase and must be passed back to a presenting Scene's Presenter to update it's ViewController's display.
+Often, a result that is captured in a UseCase must be passed back to a presenting Scene.
 Before the presented Scene is dismissed, the data can be sent back to the presenting Scene's Presenter via a closure.

 In the following example, the Presenter calls its Router to display an item.
 It passes the item's id and a closure to execute if the user edits the item.
 A nice result of this implementation is that the index is captured by the closure, so there is no need to store it in a property: